Water = life. It's common knowledge water, along with food and oxygen, is fundamental in keeping human-kind alive. But why? What’s the big deal?

 Water makes up a majority of our body weight and is essential in many important functions such as flushing waste from our bodies, regulating body temperature and brain function.
 With water playing such an important role in keeping us healthy, it makes sense the quality of water we are consuming should be top-notch.

-Originating from the Muscatine Island Aquifer, Muscatine’s water is of such high quality, the only treatments required are small additions of chloride, assuring biological safety; fluoride, assisting in children’s dental development; and phosphate, stabilizing the minerals found in water.
+Originating from the Muscatine Island Aquifer, Muscatine’s water is of such high quality, the only treatments required are small additions of chlorine, assuring biological safety; fluoride, assisting in children’s dental development; and phosphate, stabilizing the minerals found in water.

 Approximately 60 water quality tests are completed each day in MPW’s laboratories to ensure our water supply not just meets but exceeds state and federal regulations.
 Drinking water is an easy choice for Muscatine area residents- keeping us healthy and hydrated!